swishtail/busy-beaver/README.md

 # busy-beaver
-Busy Beaver in Scheme
+Busy Beaver in Scheme.
 With winning 2-card, 3-card and 4-card examples.